Heart Rate calculator - CERG

-Genes and age are the two things that influence maximum heart rate the most, in addition to medication that lowers the heart rhythm.
+Genes and age are the two factors that influence maximum heart rate the most, in addition to medication that affects the heart rhythm.
 Our research shows that neither gender, smoking nor BMI influences HRmax.
 Neither does how much you exercise nor your physical capacity.

-Gender has very limited influence on maximum heart rate, but men seem to hav marginally higher HRmax than women.
+Gender has very limited influence on maximum heart rate, but men seem to have marginally higher HRmax than women.
 That's why gender is included in our calculator.

 Beta blockers are medication used for diseases like heart failure, angina and hypertension.
-Beta blockers inhibit the action of adrenalin, and will therefore lower the heart rate.
+Beta blockers inhibit the action of adrenaline, and will therefore lower the heart rate.
 Read more.